FranciscoJRFreitas/FedSpace-EFVFL/README.md

-# FedSpace-EF-VFL
+# FedSpace-EFVFL

-This repository contains code and experiment outputs for **FedSpace-EF-VFL**, which combines ideas from scheduling in space-aware FL (FedSpace) with communication-efficient Error-Feedback Vertical Federated Learning (EF-VFL).
+This repository contains code and experiment outputs for **FedSpace-EFVFL**, which combines ideas from scheduling in space-aware FL (FedSpace) with communication-efficient Error-Feedback Vertical Federated Learning (EFVFL).

 ## Upstream basis

-The implementation in the root folder **`Fedspace-EF-VFL/`** is **based on** the EF-VFL reference repository:
+The implementation in the root folder **`Fedspace-EFVFL/`** is **based on** the EFVFL reference repository:

 > https://github.com/Valdeira/EF-VFL

 ## Contributions

-The contributions referenced in the paper are implemented in the following files inside `Fedspace-EF-VFL/`:
+The contributions referenced in the paper are implemented in the following files inside `Fedspace-EFVFL/`:

 - `build_dataset.py`
 - `train_regressor.py`